 It all started with Porphyry

 The Porphyry House system dates from the 3rd Century AD and is named after its creator, Porphyry (233-305 AD) a neo-Platonist and student of Plotinus.
 He devised his system from the writings of Greek astrologer named Orion (150-175 AD) before Ptolemy’s Tetrabiblos was written in 295 AD.
 It is the oldest house system and uses Equal Houses like the Ancient Egyptians, but the Midheaven is always the Tenth House Cusp and the remaining houses are determined by trisecting each hemisphere so it can be used with northern latitudes unlike Placidus.
-The Ascendant does not form the first house cusp and may not even fall within the first house.
+The Ascendant starts at with the first house.

-The earliest house known house system is the Whole House System where the houses as such basically disappear and each house equals a sign.
-The Ascendant is not tied to the first house but falls in the house it is found.
+But the true earliest known house system is the Whole House System where the houses as such basically disappear and each house equals a sign.
+The Ascendant is not tied to the first house though the chart starts with the ascendant zodiac sign & the ascendant itself lies at the correct degree within it.
 This method is used by the Hellenistic Astrologers and has no interceptions.

 Alcabitius liked Ptolemy